 Thomas was born and raised in Charlottesville, but moved through the Midwest and New England before returning to the area in 2011 with high hopes of trying to understand our modern food system.
 Thomas landed on the Sheltons' doorstep in 2012 while working for a local non-profit food distributor and began by bottling cider and grafting apple trees the wrong way (on an old omega grafter) a few days a week.
 That arrangement grew to fill the week and today Thomas helps to dig and ship trees in the nursery, keeps his hands in most of the cider making process, and can be found at the occasional wine festival or workshop.

 As a future farmer, Jennifer originally came to Albemarle Ciderworks with an eye towards learning how to grow tree fruit at a small farm scale.
 Then she tasted the cider and decided she had better learn more about that, too!
-Initially employed as a Tasting Room Associate, Jennifer's role has grown to manage the entire Tasting Room.
-While her main roles include coordinating tasting room music and events, social media, and all things related to the tasting room, she still manages to get out in the orchard to help with pruning and grafting.
+Initially employed as a Tasting Room Associate, and then as Tasting Room Manager, Jennifer's role has grown to help with producing the product she loves.
+While her main roles now include pressing, fermenting and bottling, she still manages to get out in the orchard to help with pruning and grafting.
 Besides sampling the wares, Jennifer's favorite part of the job is introducing visitors to the world of craft cider, and all of the flavor and history it has to offer.

 Tom Burford is the scion of an old Virginia family who were orchardists for generations in Amherst County and is a connection of the Sheltons who also hail from Amherst.
 His Burford Brothers Nursery was the source of the first trees the Sheltons planted at their Rural Ridge Farm in Albemarle County.
 His work has been the inspiration for Rural Ridge Orchard and Vintage Virginia Apples.
 Both he and the Sheltons see Albemarle CiderWorks as a logical extension of their interest in vintage apples.
 His Apples: A Catalog of International Varieties has been the motivating force informing numerous small orchards across the country.
 His Apples of North America: Exceptional Varieties for Growers, Gardeners and Cooks, published by Timber Press, won the 2014 American Horticulture Society Book Award.
 He consults with many historic properties and individual property owners nationwide and occasionally internationally.
 His expertise and enthusiasm has earned him the soubriquet "Professor Apple."
 He teaches classes and workshops on grafting, apple tastings,pruning, and a wide variety of other related subjects.
 Vintage Virginia Apples is proud to call him our own.